-All new students interested in registering for credit courses are required to meet placement requirements by completing the placement test or by submitting ACT/SAT scores or college transcripts including Advance Placement (AP), College Level Examination Program (CLEP), and International Baccalaureate (IB).
-All score reports and transcripts should be submitted to the Records and Registration Office for evaluation as soon as possible, (815) 921-4250, or visit: RockValleyCollege.edu/PlacementTest.
+All new students interested in registering for credit courses are required to meet placement requirements by completing the placement test or by submitting high school transcripts (GPA requirements), SAT/ACT scores, or college transcripts including Advance Placement (AP), College Level Examination Program (CLEP), and International Baccalaureate (IB).
+All score reports and transcripts should be submitted to the Records and Registration Office for evaluation as soon as possible, (815) 921-4250, or visit: RockValleyCollege.edu/Testing.